Step 4: Full View

 You are Engineer A, a forensic engineer who was retained by the U.S. government to study the causes of a dam failure.
 That engagement gave you access to confidential technical data, internal communications, and investigative findings developed on the government's behalf.
 The contractor involved in the dam project has since filed a claim against the U.S. government for additional compensation and has approached you to serve as an expert witness on their behalf in that same matter.
 Your prior government retention has formally concluded, but the knowledge and materials you hold were obtained in confidence through that engagement.
 The decisions ahead concern whether and how you may ethically participate in the contractor's case.

-From the perspective of Engineer A Dam Failure Forensic Investigation Engineer
+Engineer A Roles in this case: Dam Failure Forensic Investigation Engineer

 Engineer A is obligated to be aware that the contractor is retaining them precisely because of their prior confidential access to the government's forensic investigation — meaning the very motivation for the new engagement is ethically impermissible.
 Yet accepting the retainer under any framing (even as an 'independent' expert) risks converting Engineer A into a paid advocate whose opinions are structurally shaped by the adversarial client's interests.
 The tension is that awareness of the improper motivation does not itself discharge the obligation to decline; the engineer must actively refuse, but commercial and professional pressures may rationalize acceptance as legitimate expert work.
 Fulfilling the awareness obligation without acting on it is ethically hollow, while the constraint prohibits the engagement entirely regardless of how the role is framed.